richardimaoka/alpakka-blog-post/README.md

 ```

 In the example code, we use Java driver to execute them so that you don't need to install
 CQL client yourself to connect to Cassandra.
 Keyspace is what contains Cassandra tables, and you need to declare a replication
 strategy when you create a keyspace.
-After creating the keyspace, you can create a table under it,
+After creating the keyspace, you can create a table under it.

+Now you can insert data into the table:

 ```java
 for(int i = 1; i <= 1000; i++){